pydanny/pydanny-event-notes/PyConPL2012/extreme_talk_about_zen_of_python.rst

 Extreme Talk about Zen of Python
 ================================

+.. note:: live-noted by Łukasz Langa (ambv) and submitted as a pull request

 "What mistakes I did and how I correct them."

 The speaker: Daniel Greenfeld, both his parents' ancestors were from Poland.
 Learned Python at NASA.